Near future

 The fall of the Sun King

-The rate of technological development in solar photovoltaics in China created a ruthless industry, like all other sectors.
-A sector of companies that were born and died all the time, with narrow margins and ruthless competition.
+The rate of technological development in solar PV in China created a cutthroat industry, as with all other sectors.
+A sector of companies that were constantly born and died, with narrow margins and ruthless competition.

-Around 2012, the world market was flooded with solar panels, plunging their price and lowering SunTech's margins in a dangerous way.
+Around 2012, the global market was flooded with solar panels, causing their prices to plummet and driving SunTech's margins dangerously low.
 Then, the disaster.
-An internal investigation revealed that a takeover bid had been guaranteed from 560 million euros in false German government bonds.
+An internal investigation revealed that a takeover bid had been secured from 560 million euros in false German government bonds.

 Shi was removed from the position of CEO of his company.
 A year later, SunTech filed for bankruptcy protection when it failed to repay a $ 541 million loan that fell due in March 2013.